bladeacer/pdf-fmt/README.md

 For extensive customisation, you can consider create your own configuration file.
 If you do, ensure that it is named `pdf-fmt.yaml`.
+> Note: the configuration schema in this repository reflects the development branch.
+>
+> The binaries might not support some options yet.
+These are indicated with `[DEV]`.

 `pdf-fmt` will look for the configuration file under the following locations.